bootstrap-vue/bootstrap-vue/docs/markdown/misc/settings/README.md

 Default breakpoint names are stored in the `breakpoints` property, while component defaults are keyed by their <samp>PascaleCase</samp> name with the props as <samp>camelCase</samp> properties.
 Only properties defined in the default configuration can be overridden.
+Attempting to set a config property that is not defned in the default will generate a console warning.

 <pre class="hljs json text-monospace p-2">
 {{ defaultConfig }}